Music

 Special Requirement

 • Students must pass an audition-interview to enroll in the program.
-The audition is held annually in September.
-Students are required to complete and submit the Student Profile available on-line, normally prior to mid-August each year.
+The audition is held annually in August.
+Students are required to complete and submit the Student Profile available on-line, prior to August 1st.
 Detailed information is available on the Faculty of Music website.

 • Prospective candidates must perform at the Royal Conservatory of Music Grade Eight level, and demonstrate that they have RCM Level 8 Theory (or equivalent) and RCM Level 9 Harmony (or equivalent).
 Students who do not meet the Level 9 Harmony requirement (or equivalent) will be required to attend an additional hour of tutorial during the fall term of TMU140Y1.